 If you have been involved in an accident, do not ignore the pain that you are experiencing.
 Pain could be an indication of a serious injury, rather than just being a nuisance.

 Neck pain is one of the types of pains that could be masking a significant injury after a car crash or other type of accident.
-When an accident involves a fall from height or a crash where the vehicle stops suddenly, the neck often absorbs the brunt of the force.
+When an accident involves a fall from height or a crash where the vehicle stops suddenly, the neck may absorb the brunt of the force.
 You could end up with a type of neck injury that will impair your quality of life for many years.

 Consider hiring a Hicksville neck injury lawyer to help with your case.
-At Friedman & Simon, L.L.P., we take pride in advocating for injured victims, seeking to help them win every dollar they deserve for the harm that has been done to them.
+At Friedman & Simon, L.L.P., we take pride in advocating for injured victims, seeking to help them win the settlements they deserve.
 Call us at (516) 932-0400 for a free case consultation today.